autonome/metafluff/posts/2014/05/baby-steps-to-owning-your-data/index.md

 ---
 layout: post
-title: Baby Steps to Owning Your Data
+title: "Baby Steps to Owning Your Data"
 published_at: 2014-05-07
 date: 2014-05-07
 tags: indieweb